 FY2017's general cargo shipping growth was another record - 9,3 million cargo tons (7% increase over FY2016).
 Dry-bulk cargoes increased 21% over FY2016 (total 862,338 tons).
 The container trade with Puerto Rico grew by 10%.
 Note: JAXPORT is USA's primary seaport for trade with the island.

 In November 2017, JAXPORT started the construction of a new car terminal for processing and storage of new (foreign- and USA-made) vehicles.
 The new Dames Point Marine Terminal will increase by 25% port’s vehicle-handling capacity.
 It covers an area of 100+ acres (40 hectares) and provides direct quayside access (for vehicle loading/unloading), as well as access to major interstate highways (connections less than 1 mi away) and rail capabilities.

 In 2017, JAXPORT's total vehicle throughput was 693,000 units (record year).
-By volume, the port is USA's second largest vehicle-handling port.
+By volume, the port is the USA's second-largest vehicle-handling port.
 JAXPORT serves 3 major auto processing companies (AMPORTS, "Wallenius Wilhelmsen Logistics", Toyota) and offers international service from 13 of the world’s largest Ro-Ro carriers.

 On April 30, 2018, Carnival Corporation signed with JAXPORT an extension for cruise shipping services for additional 3 years.
 The agreement also included 3 additional 2-year renewal options and terminal improvements.
 The contract (May 2021, potentially through 2027) serves the 2019-upgraded Carnival Ecstasy to operate on year-round 4-5-day cruises.
 Carnival's JAXPORT cruise operations serve annually around 170,000 passengers.
 In FY2018 were handled 199,899 passengers.